iyear/tdl/docs/content/en/guide/download.md

 - JSON was exported with `--raw` flag (works with any template), OR
 - Using the default template with standard JSON export

 If these conditions are not met, it automatically falls back to network-based checking.
-Use `--force-web-check` only when you want to force network checks even when optimization is available (e.g., to always sync with server data).
+Use `--force-online-check` only when you want to force online checks even when optimization is available (e.g., to always sync with server data).
 {{< /hint >}}

-Force network-based skip-same check (disable metadata optimization):
+Force online skip-same check (disable metadata optimization):

 {{< command >}}
-tdl dl -f result.json --skip-same --force-web-check
+tdl dl -f result.json --skip-same --force-online-check
 {{< /command >}}

 ## Takeout Session